jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 `sysvinit` is used for the init system.

+There is no `X11` and no desktop installed on any of these systems.
+[Qt][qt] gui applications can be run using the `-platform linuxfb` switch.
+The Qt version is `5.4.2`.

+*Device tree* binaries are generated and installed that support *HDMI*, the *4DCape 7-inch* touchscreen and the *New Haven 5-inch* touchscreen.
+They are easy to switch between and all work with the installed *Qt* binaries.

+*Spidev* on SPI bus 1, *I2C1* and *I2C2* are configured for use from the P9 header.

 ### Ubuntu Packages

-I've tested this with `Ubuntu 15.04` 64-bit workstations.
+I've tested this build with `Ubuntu 15.04` 64-bit workstations.

 You'll need at least the following packages installed